Choosing the right Korean sunscreen

 - PA++++: Very high UVA protection

-Chemical, mineral and hybrid filters compared
+Chemical, mineral, and hybrid filters compared

-| Filter type | Advantages | Suited for | Notes |
+| Filter type | Benefits | Best for | Notes |

 |---|---|---|---|

-| Chemical | Light, transparent, minimal white cast | Normal, combination, oily skin; makeup users | For very sensitive skin, check the formulation |
+| Chemical | Lightweight, transparent, little to no white cast | Normal, combination, oily skin; makeup wearers | For very sensitive skin, check the full formula |

-| Mineral | Very well tolerated, works immediately | Sensitive, reactive skin | May leave a white cast; modern micropigments help |
+| Mineral | Very well tolerated, works immediately | Sensitive, reactive skin | Can leave a white cast; modern micropigments help |

-| Hybrid | Balanced tolerance and finish | Wide range of skin types | Test finish per product |
+| Hybrid | Balance of comfort and finish | A wide range of skin types | Test the finish product by product |

-Typical K-Beauty textures and actives
+Typical K-Beauty textures and ingredients

 - Hydrators: Hyaluronic acid, glycerin, panthenol for plump, well-hydrated skin.